Nebulaevo/Paon/documentation/getting-started/3-demo-site-backend.md

 This function is attempting to fetch the props from an API endpoint at:
 - `/api/`

-So we need to add an `/api/` endpoint in our backend, that returns the props for our home page component (the value returned should be the same value as the one given to the home page component as context when doing SSR) :
+So we need to add an `/api/` endpoint in our backend, that returns the props for our home page component.
 ```json
 {
     "url" : "/",